akbarabe/akbarabe/README.md

 Hello my name is **Akbar Hidayat**.
 I'm looking for opportunities to improve skill in software engginering development especially in front end development.
-I'm interested in all computer related stuff like programming, machine computers, web development, and also UI/UX design.
-Proven academic and curricular achievements, technologically adept, fast learner to provide positive contribution to the organization.

 <!--
 **akbarabe/akbarabe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.